microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-00.md

 The Pizza Application is deployed in two steps by scripts that invoke ARM Templates & Helm charts to create the AKS cluster, database, and the sample Pizzeria application.
 Your coach will provide you with a link to the Pizzeria.zip file that contains deployment files needed to deploy the AKS environment into EastUS and WestUS.
 Since the end goal is to test a multi-region application, deploy the application into each region.
 For best results, perform all experiments in your nearest region.

-   - Download the required PizzeriaApp.zip file (or you can use your own AKS application) for this hack.
+   - Download the required Pizzeria.zip file (or you can use your own AKS application) for this hack.
 You should do this in Azure Cloud Shell or in a Mac/Linux/WSL environment which has the Azure CLI installed.
    - Unzip the file

 ### Deploy the AKS Environment